Goal 4: Report Emergency and Unusual Water Conditions

 For these occurrences, the Prairie Provinces Water Board (PPWB) has implemented a Contingency Plan that is used to keep member agencies informed of any events including spills or unusual water quality or quantity conditions that have the potential to adversely affect interprovincial surface water bodies or groundwater aquifers, or cause public concern.
 This Contingency Plan does not supercede any local, provincial, federal or national contingency plans now in existence.
 It is intended to ensure that a communication network is established so that neighbouring jurisdictions are properly notified.
 The plan alerts all agencies enabling them to take appropriate action, including notification, to minimize public health hazards and effects on the environment.
 With accurate information, these agencies can do appropriate monitoring and take protective measures.

-Historically, some spills or unusual water conditions have been reported to the Board and Committee on Water Quality (COWQ).
+Historically, a number of spills or unusual water conditions have been reported to the Board and Committee on Water Quality (COWQ).
 The PPWB's Contingency Plan has been found to be very effective to mitigate negative impacts to surface water quality at the Alberta-Saskatchewan and Saskatchewan-Manitoba borders.
 No groundwater or water quantity events have been reported yet.

 The Plan in Action